sindresorhus/got/readme.md

 ### User Agent

-It's a good idea to set the `'user-agent'` header so the provider can more easily see how their resource is used.
+It's a good idea to set the `'User-Agent'` header so the provider can more easily see how their resource is used.
 By default, it's the URL to this repo.

 ```js
 const got = require('got');